dark0vh/AA/README.md

 If you are under winzoz, type:

-py -m pip install pysocks bs4
+py -m pip install pysocks bs4 kamene